 2012-13: McKeown was named to the OHL’s All-Rookie team, skating in 61 games for Kingston during the regular season and four playoff contests.
 He played for Team Canada in the 2013 U18 World Junior Championship and played for Canada Ontario in the 2013 U17 World Hockey Challenge.
 McKeown scored 7 goals with 22 assists and was -24 with 33 penalty minutes for the Frontenacs during the regular season.
 Kingston was third in the East Division despite a sub-.500 record and was swept by Barrie in a first round series.
 McKeown was -6 with 4 penalty minutes in the four-game series with the Colts.

 2013-14: McKeown skated for Canada in the 2013 Ivan Hlinka Memorial Tournament before returning to Kingston for his second OHL season.
-In five games with Canada's gold medal-winning U18 team at the Ivan Hlinka tournament he had 1 assist and was an even plus/minus with 6 penalty minutes.
+In five games with Canada’s gold medal-winning U18 team at the Ivan Hlinka tournament he had 1 assist and was an even plus/minus with 6 penalty minutes.
+McKeown was chosen in the second round, 50th overall, of the 2014 NHL Draft by the Los Angeles Kings.